Branding during M&A: Four steps to brand implementation

 • The average time to rebrand a site

-One of the greatest legacies of a rebrand is often a Digital Asset Management (DAM).
+One of the greatest tools for a rebrand is often a Digital Asset Management (DAM).
 This is the perfect opportunity to bring all your branded items into a single system where they can be managed.

 If you already have a DAM, then it’s a great opportunity to do some housekeeping and tidying.